gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inversion.md

  When I first learned about the `inversion` tactic, I was constantly getting it mixed up with `destruct`.
 When plugging in a USB drive, one always finds themselves trying the wrong side first.
-Similarily, I would always try the wrong tactic first before realizing my mistake.
+Similarly, I would always try the wrong tactic first before realizing my mistake.

    In fact, the two are quite similar in their goal. `destruct` is the classic means